Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 # Lesson 03: Branching

-Today's round table will focus on reviewing the first two lessons in Ada Build: [**03 - Branching](XXX).
+Today's round table will focus on reviewing the [lesson on branching](XXX).

 ## Relational Operators